What this app does

 Ctrl+Z restores discarded strokes.

-- The Color tab (🎨 Color) auto-opens directly above the brush toolbar when you start brushing, so Find, Fill, Tolerance, Sensitivity, and Remove/Replace are visible without leaving your brush.
+- The Color tab (🎨 Color) auto-opens directly above the brush toolbar when you start brushing, so the Fill color (plus the 🪣 Paint Bucket and its Tolerance) is visible without leaving your brush.
 The Paint brush reads the Fill swatch directly — change it here and the next stroke uses the new color.
 Toggling the Color panel doesn't switch tools — you stay in Paint / Eraser / Restore / Edge Heal.
+Click the 🪣 Paint Bucket while brushing and it stays armed so you can fill several regions in a row — click 🪣 again (or pick another tool) to return to the brush.
 If you close the Color tab while still painting, it stays closed until you exit brush mode and re-enter.

 - Every color swatch in the app — Find, Fill, Mask Overlay, Background, and Text — opens the same custom color picker.
 Click a swatch to expand a popover with a hue ring, an SV (saturation × brightness) square, RGB sliders, a typeable hex field, a saved-color palette (right-click to delete a swatch, click ⊕ to save the current color), and a built-in 💧 Eyedropper.
 Inside the picker, press I to start the eyedropper without clicking.
+The eyedropper key also works globally — from any tool, with every color panel closed, press I to sample a color straight into your Fill/brush color and drop right back into what you were doing (no panel, no Confirm; Esc cancels).
+Change the key under ⚙ Settings → Hotkeys → Eyedropper.
 On Chrome / Edge the eyedropper lets you pick a color from anywhere on screen using the system picker.
 On Safari / Firefox a circular 120 px magnifier (zoomed pixel grid, small square marking the center pixel, hex readout in a pill below) appears the instant you click the eyedropper, snaps to your cursor, and follows it anywhere — including back over the picker popover itself — the OS cursor hides while you're over the canvas, and the magnifier floats above all app chrome (sidebars, toolbars, panels) so it's never clipped.
 A 96 px companion box pinned to the top-left corner of the canvas shows the same area around the cursor at normal zoom (no magnification) with a crosshair on the cursor pixel — the orientation reference so you don't lose track of where you are while the magnifier covers the work area.
 Click any pixel inside the canvas to commit the sample, or press Esc to cancel.
 Drag the picker out of the way by clicking and holding any empty area inside the popover (the gap between sliders, footer padding) — while you hold and drag, the cursor turns into a closed hand.
 The picker remembers where you left it: close it and reopen any color swatch and it pops back at the dragged spot.
 Reloading the page resets it to the swatch you click.
 Click outside the picker to keep your color, or press Esc to revert and close.

 - ✨ Studio tools are always available — use the Magic Pen tool (press